Cryptocho/CavaLayer/README.md

 Requirements

-• Wayland compositor with layer-shell support (Sway, Hyprland, etc.)
+• Wayland compositor with layer-shell support (KDE or wlroots)

 • cava installed and available in PATH

-• EGL and OpenGL libraries
+• EGL and GLES libraries

 Configuration